At minimum, three months is required for the examination and grading of a doctoral dissertation, and often more time is needed.

 A doctoral dissertation is a coherent presentation of new scientific knowledge, which is based on the doctoral candidate’s independent research.
 A doctoral dissertation may be published either as a monograph or as an article-based dissertation.

 An article-based dissertation must consist of a minimum of three refereed articles of which two are required to be already published and one approved for publication.
 Articles published in advance electronically by publication series are deemed as published.
 If the articles include co-authored publications, the author of the doctoral dissertation must clearly identify his/her independent contribution to them either in the manuscript summary or in a separate appendix.
 The author of the doctoral dissertation needs to be the first author of a minimum of three articles.
 A co-authored publication may be included in no more than two person’s licentiate theses or doctoral dissertations.

 Examination and Grading of a Dissertation

 A doctoral dissertation is examined in two stages, of which the first is the preliminary reading and the second is the public examination.
 Based on the statements of the preliminary examiners, the Dean shall give the doctoral candidate permission to defend the dissertation in a public examination, after which the Dean will set a date and venue for the public examination.
 The Dean shall also appoint one or two opponents, the representative of the faculty, and the custos.

 In their statements, the opponent(s) and the faculty representative propose one of the following grades to the approved dissertation: approbatur, lubenter approbatur, non sine laude approbatur, cum laude approbatur, magna cum laude approbatur, eximia cum laude approbatur or laudatur.
-Before the dissertation is graded, the postgraduate student must be reserved the opportunity to write a rejoinder to the statements.
+Before the dissertation is graded, the doctoral candidate must be reserved the opportunity to write a rejoinder to the statements.
 The faculty council will grade the dissertation on the basis of these statements.